The Most Accurate CAT4 Practice Tests

 - Spatial reasoning CAT4 skills are assessed by the CAT4 Figure Classification sub-test and by the CAT4 Figure Matrices section.
 This includes CAT4 Figure Matrices practice questions and Figure Classification targeted CAT4 prep.

-Each CAT4 test battery consists of eight short CAT4 sub-tests with each focusing on different cognitive abilities.
-You can find test practice for each CAT4 sub-test at these CAT4 skill section-by-section CAT4 links.
-The eight CAT4 modules follow a predictable pattern.
+Each CAT4 test battery includes eight short sub-tests, each measuring a specific cognitive ability.
+High-quality, section-specific practice can help you improve scores systematically, as each module follows a predictable format.
 You can learn how to improve each CAT4 sub-test scores in the section below:

 - First, learn to improve your Figure Classification CAT4 score.